-Step 1: Prep your fiber.
-Knomad pre-scours and washes their yarns before shipping them to us, so there should be no need to heavily clean the fibers–simply remove the tags, leaving all the ties, and open the hank into a big loop.
-Add reinforcement ties if you feel they’re necessary, and soak the fiber in warm water for an hour to get it fully saturated (typically 1 hour).
+Step 1: Prep your fibre.
+Knomad pre-scours and washes their yarns before shipping them to us, so there should be no need to heavily clean the fibres–simply remove the tags, leaving all the ties, and open the hank into a big loop.
+Add reinforcement ties if you feel they’re necessary, and soak the fibre in warm water for an hour to get it fully saturated (typically 1 hour).
 I find that alpaca gets a little slippery, so make sure your ties aren’t too loose or your skeins can get quite wiggly in the bath.

 200 x 0.12 = 24 g of aluminum sulfate